samolego/Taterzens/docs/playing/movement/index.md

 ## Taking care of fitness

-Since Taterzens extend the Minecraft's vanilla `PathAwareEntity`, they can perform pathfinding.
+Since Taterzens extend the Minecraft's vanilla `PathfinderMob`, they can perform pathfinding.

 Movement of Taterzens could be divided in 3 categories: